 Queens County Farm Museum

 If you’re looking for a pumpkin patch that’s accessible via subway or rideshare, try Queens County Farm Museum.
 It’s been around since 1697, which means it’s automatically spooky.
-They’re open for hayrides, corn mazery, and pumpkin picking every day until 4pm.
+They’re open for hayrides, corn maze exploration, and pumpkin picking every day until 4pm.
 Also, they have a farm store where you can buy apples from the Hudson Valley, flowers, honey, cider, and (most importantly) donuts.
-We implore you to look at their website where you can see lovely pictures of their alpacas.
+And don't forget to say hi to the lovely alpacas.